puppetlabs/puppet-docs/source/puppet/4.6/reference/man/epp.md

 <p>When designing EPP templates, it is strongly recommended to define all template arguments
-in the template, and to give them in a hash when calling <code>epp</code> or <code>inline_epp</code> and to use as few global variables as possible, preferrably only the $facts hash.
+in the template, and to give them in a hash when calling <code>epp</code> or <code>inline_epp</code> and to use as few global variables as possible, preferably only the $facts hash.
 This makes templates more free standing and are easier to reuse, and to test.</p>

 <p><code>OPTIONS</code>